TedTschopp/tedt.org/_posts/Swiss Folklore/2023-09-23-The-Betten-Dog.md

 ---
-id: 12428937
+id: 12428938
-Title: "The Weatherman in Pörtlialp"
+Title: "The Betten Dog"
 author:
   name: Ted Tschopp
   url: https://tedt.org
   avatar: https://secure.gravatar.com/avatar/a76b4d6291cecb3a738896a971bfb903?s=512&d=mp&r=g

-Date: 2023-09-23 15:04:59
+Date: 2023-09-23 15:25:46
-Excerpt: "Whenever people heard a yodel from the 'Beerdli,' bad weather is coming."
+Excerpt: "In 'Betten,' a stream separates the communities of Rebstein and Marbach, where people used to see the Betten Dog with a long, drooping tongue, fiery eyes, and a long tail."
-Description: "A Swiss German folk tale about a mysterious ghostly weatherman who appears in Pörtlialp that is believed to bring bad weather."
+Description: "A Swiss German folk tale about a mysterious dog that appears in Betten and accompanies nocturnal wanderers, especially wrongdoers, without causing harm."

-Keywords: "Swiss German, Folk Tale, Weatherman, Pörtlialp, Bad Weather"0
+Keywords: "Swiss German, Folk Tale, Betten Dog, Rebstein, Marbach, Nocturnal Wanderer"

-Location: "Pörtlialp, Uri, Switzerland"
+Location: "Betten, Rebstein and Marbach, Switzerland"
-Longitude: "8.5942"
+Longitude: "9.5615"
-Latitude: "46.7758"
+Latitude: "47.3667"
-Year: "1926"
+Year: "1903"
-Monster_or_magical_or_religious_idea: "Mysterious Weatherman"
+Monster_or_magical_or_religious_idea: "Mysterious Dog"
-Tags: ["Legend", "Mystery", "Weather", "Swiss Culture"]
+Tags: ["Legend", "Mystery", "Supernatural", "Swiss Culture"]

 layout: post

-guid: 71656df5-81a0-47ab-91b4-3736c10b277d
+guid: 9e17272f-b5a0-4965-9920-7f6679ba333f
-permalink: /2023/09/23/Weatherman-in-Pörtlialp/
+permalink: /2023/09/23/The-Betten-Dog/

-image: /img/Swiss/An_illustration_of_a_large_heavy_man_wearing_a_large_hat.png
+image: /img/Swiss/An_illustration_of_a_dog_with_a_long_drooping_tongue.png

-image-alt: "An illustration of a large, heavy man wearing a large hat, walking in a forest."
+image-alt: "An illustration of a dog, with a long drooping tongue, red eyes, and a long tail, appearing on a bridge over a stream between two villages in Switzerland."
 image-credits-title: https://www.tedt.org/
-image-credits-title: "The Weatherman in Pörtlialp"
+image-credits-title: "The Betten Dog"
 image-credits-artist: Ted Tschopp and Midjourney